demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/windblownleaves-ScaledFallDamage/README.md

 # ScaledFallDamage

-Don't you just HATE watching that one friend who plays much better than you make it back to the ship at 9:30 carrying 4 gold bars?
+Don't you just HATE watching that one friend who plays much better than you make it back to the ship at 11:30 PM carrying 4 gold bars?
 I bet they feel all high and mighty, too.
 Look at that smug face.
 Fret not, for with this mod, you can watch them accidentally turn themselves into crewmate goo from a 2 meter drop, laughing maniacally as their ragdoll body flaps around the map lifelessly, letting YOU deliver the loot they were carrying.
 That'll teach 'em.

-Developed for v50.
+Compiled for v69.

 ## Features
 - Fall damage will now scale with carried weight.